Adriano Aguzzi, MD and Vangelis Bouris, MSc

 Dr. Adriano Aguzzi

 Adriano Aguzzi has devoted his professional life to deciphering the role of the immune system in prion diseases.
-The importance of his work is acknowledged by almost 72’000 citations (H-index: 137).
+The importance of his work is acknowledged by more than 80’000 citations (H-index: 143).
 Aguzzi’s findings of pervasive colonization of the immune system by prions convinced governments worldwide to undertake efforts to limit human exposure to prions derived from farm animals.
-His finding of the B-cell requirement for prion spread was the basis of the UK’s decision to introduce universal leukodepletion of blood donation – a measure that is likely to have saved thousands of human lives.
+His finding of the B-cell requirement for prion spread was the basis of the UK’s decision to introduce universal leukodepletion of blood donation – a measure that may have saved many human lives.
 His work demonstrated that chronic inflammation controls the organ tropism of prion diseases, thereby clarifying how scrapie prions propagate horizontally within sheep flocks.
-The realization that prion excretion results from coincident inflammation and prion infection is paving the way to the eradication of prion diseases from ruminants.
-His discoveries were shown to be valid for all common neurodegenerative diseases including Alzheimer’s (AD) and Parkinson’s.
+His discoveries were

 Dr. Vangelis Bouris